What is a Visa?

 - What is a non-immigrant Visa number?

 A non-immigrant Visa number is a unique number that is present on the non-immigrant Visa document.
-In the US Visa document, this number is printed in red colour on the bottom right hand corner.
+In the US Visa document, this number is printed in red color on the bottom right hand corner.

 - Is Visa number the same as control number?